 Research focus: The Influence of Approach Distance on Knee Joint Mechanics during Side-Step Cutting in Persons with Reconstructed ACL - 2005

 - B.S.
 Physical Therapy.
 National Yang-Ming University, Taipei, Taiwan - 2001

 - DPT 749 Applied Exercise Physiology

-The theme underlying Dr. Lee’s research is that knowledge about mechanisms of musculoskeletal injury will lead to development of effective treatment and prevention strategies.
-His investigations evaluate the biomechanics and neuromuscular control associated with human movement including the pathomechanics of orthopedic disabilities and issues related to rehabilitation medicine.
-Through this study, Dr. Lee’s goal is to improve the quality of life and physical performance for patients experiencing orthopedic and neurological conditions.
+Dr. Lee’s research philosophy is that improving knowledge about human movement leads to more effective rehabilitation.
+His investigations focus on the biomechanical and neuromuscular control aspects of human movement.
+Specific research areas include: amputee rehabilitation, pathomechanics of disabilities, motor learning in rehabilitation, and sports science.
+Through his study, Dr. Lee’s goal is to improve the quality of life and physical performance for individuals experiencing mobility deficits.